Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Weyl Laws for Automorphic Representations of GL 040 02(AF)

 We let

-denote the set of isomorphism classes of cuspidal automorphic representations of arithmetic conductor $\qq$, trivial central character, archimedean weights $\kbf$, and having principal series representations at a fixed nonempty subset $S_{\infty}^{\ps}$ of the archimedean places of $F$; this is a union of similarity classes.
-For a quadratic Hecke character $\omega_{\Quad(\qq')}$, we define
+denote the set of isomorphism classes of cuspidal automorphic representations of arithmetic conductor $\qq$, trivial central character, archimedean weight vector $\kbf$, having principal series representations at a fixed nonempty subset $S_{\infty}^{\ps}$ of the archimedean places of $F$ containing all the complex places, and having discrete series representations at the remaining real archimedean places $S_{\R}^{\ds} \defeq S_{\infty} \setminus S_{\infty}^{\ps}$; this is a union of similarity classes.
+For a quadratic Hecke character $\omega_{\rr}$ of arithmetic conductor $\rr$, we define

-these are the isomorphism classes of nonmonomial cuspidal automorphic representations in $\Xx\left(\Gamma_0(\qq),\kbf,S_{\infty}^{\ps}\right)$ that are conductor-invariant under twisting by $\omega_{\Quad(\qq')}$.
+these are the isomorphism classes of $\omega_{\rr}$-nonmonomial cuspidal automorphic representations in $\Xx\left(K_0(\qq),\kbf,S_{\infty}^{\ps}\right)$ that are arithmetic conductor-invariant under twisting by $\omega_{\rr}$.
 Using the Weyl law, we are able to count such cuspidal automorphic representations, and hence prove instances of spectral multiplicity for modular forms over arbitrary number fields.